 Mental wellbeing relates to how you are feeling and how well you can cope with day-to-day life.
-One in four of us will experience mental ill health each year, and people from all walks of life can be effected, yet people still endure stigma and discrimination around this issue.
+One in four of us will experience mental ill health each year, and people from all walks of life can be affected, yet people still endure stigma and discrimination around this issue.

 Positive influences on our mental wellbeing include good physical health and a stable home and work life; negative influences include unemployment, debt, drugs and alcohol, and poor housing.